Wiki · Concept · Last reviewed June 24, 2026

 It also affects hardware competition.
 If models can be exported into a common format, hardware vendors can support the format instead of rewriting every framework.
 That makes it easier for CPUs, NPUs, GPUs, edge accelerators, and inference chips to compete for deployment workloads.

 ONNX also supports audit and lifecycle work.
-A model artifact with a defined graph can be inspected, optimized, quantized, tested, archived, and deployed apart from the original training code.
+A model artifact with a defined graph can be inspected, optimized, quantized, tested, archived, signed, checksummed, and deployed apart from the original training code.
 That separation is useful for production governance, but it can also obscure the provenance and assumptions of the original training pipeline if teams treat the exported file as self-explanatory.

 Central Tensions